arnath/arnath.github.io/_posts/2020-01-06-multiple-wordpress-containers.md

 ```
 The WordPress image requires the `WORDPRESS_DB_HOST`, `WORDPRESS_DB_NAME`, `WORDPRESS_DB_USER`, and `WORDPRESS_DB_PASSWORD` environment variables to be initialized.
 It also assumes that the user you specify has full access to the database (which we setup using the MariaDB init.sh script from earlier).

 The other environment variables are required by the proxy and the companion. `VIRTUAL_HOST` is a comma-separated list of hostnames that your site responds to.
-This should be set to site1.com and www.site1.com (replacing site1 with your actual domain). `VIRTUAL_PORT` is set to 443 to use HTTPs. `LETSENCRYPT_HOST` is a comma-separated list of the addresses for which you want HTTPs certificates.
+This should be set to `site1.com, www.site1.com` (replacing site1 with your actual domain). `VIRTUAL_PORT` is set to 443 to use HTTPs. `LETSENCRYPT_HOST` is a comma-separated list of the addresses for which you want SSL certificates.
 It doesn't currently support wildcard certificates (e.g., *.site1.com that covers both the root domain and the www subdomain) so it's set to the same value as `VIRTUAL_HOST`.

 ```yml
 volumes: